sonic-net/SONiC/doc/oomd/SONiC OOM daemon.md

      - OOMD will subscribe OOM event of these docker, and re-start container when container OOM happen.
  - Monitor system memory utilization, protect system by terminate non-critical process:
     - Can set system memory high-water mark and low-water mark.
-       - high-water mark: when memory utilization reach this threshold, OOMD will be triggered to start terminate process to release memory.
+       - high-water mark: when free memory less than this threshold, OOMD will be triggered to start terminate process to release memory.
        - low-water mark: when OOMD been triggered, OOMD will release memory to this threshold.
+    - Critical process include:
+       - Any process start by local user.
+       - Any process start by supervisord in docker container.
     - Can set allow list for user/group:
        - Any process run by these users/groups are non-critical process, can be terminate by OOMD.
        - This setting is designed to protect critical system process.